ArchetypalTech/mud-pie/README.md

 `packages/client/node_modules`
 `packages/contracts/node_modules`

-if you want to reset the dependency tree you need to remove all of these folders
+If you want to reset the dependency tree you need to remove all of these folders

-you will possibly also have a corresponding pnpm-lock.yaml file in these places:
+You will possibly also have a corresponding pnpm-lock.yaml file in these places:

 `/pnpm-lock.yaml`
 `fluent/pnpm-lock.yaml`